SAP/openui5-docs/docs/Descriptor_Dependencies_to_Libraries_and_Components_8521ad1.md

 ```

-The full list of options for the `createComponent` factory method can be found in the [API Reference: `sap.ui.core.Component`](https://openui5.hana.ondemand.com/#/api/sap.ui.core.Component%23methods/createComponent).
+The full list of options for the `createComponent` factory method can be found in the [API Reference.](https://openui5.hana.ondemand.com/#/api/sap.ui.core.Component%23methods/createComponent).

 > Note:
 > As of Version 1.56 it is sufficient to declare the `sap.ui5/componentUsages` and indicate whether the component should be loaded lazily or not.
 The declaration of the component as a separate dependency is not recommended and should be avoided in this case.